csantanapr/wl-starter-ios-app/README.md

 4. ### Add Linker flags for the new libraries
 	In Build Settings  search for "Other Linker Flags"" and enter: **-ObjC**

-5. ### Turn on Keychain Sharing Capabilty
-	In Target Capabiltiies turn on Keychain Sharing

-	If you see an error message like "reason: 'Couldn't add the Keychain Item.'" you forgot to do this step

 ### Modify the Code to enable the Worklight API
-Open CSTableViewController.m and change to "#define WORKLIGHT 1" This will change the table to use the Worklight Adapter to get data instead of the local data
+Open `CSTableViewController.m` and change to "#define WORKLIGHT 1" This will change the table to use the Worklight Adapter to get data instead of the local data

     // Set WORKLIGHT to 1 to use Worlight Server, set to 0 to use local data